·

 • Dip.
 When doughnuts have cooled, hold each individually and dip it into chocolate until the inner hole has been filled with chocolate.
 Swivel a little back and forth and lift out, turning the doughnut a little as you raise it out of the chocolate to ensure it is is completely covered in glaze.
 You can redip if necessary.

 • Sprinkle and let set.
-Place the doughnuts back on cooling rack and immediately sprinkle with desired sprinkles.
-Let cool on cooling rack.
-Eat immediately or place in a covered container.
-Eat right away.
+Place the doughnuts back on the cooling rack and immediately sprinkle with desired sprinkles.
+Cool and eat right away.

 • Dip and garnish.
-Using the same process as the chocolate icing, dip cooled donuts into icing, turn, and place back on cooling rack.
+Using the same process as the chocolate icing, dip cooled doughnuts into icing, turn, and place back on the cooling rack.
 Sprinkle immediately with sprinkles.

 Notes